-Table 26.
+Table 25.
 Manufacturers Worksheet

 Category Column Units Definition/Notes General Manufacturer Code integer Unique number assigned to each manufacturer.
-General Manufacturer Name text Name of the manufacturer. ••• text Represents whether the manufacturer prefers to pay civil 2022 text penalties instead of applying non cost-effective Prefer Fines 2023 text technologies in each of the specified model years.
-2024 text - Y = pay fines instead of applying ineffective technologies ••• text - N = apply ineffective technologies instead of paying fines Cars number The number of years required for an initial investment to be Payback Vans/SUVs number repaid in the form of future benefits or cost savings.
-The Period Pickups number payback periods can be specified separately for each of the 2b/3 Trucks number indicated vehicle types.
-CA+S177 Sales (%) zevs The percentage of manufacturer's total fleet assumed to be sold in California and S177 states.
-CA+S177 ZEV (%) zevs The percentage of manufacturer's ZEV credits assumed to be generated in California and S177 states.
-ZEV Credits Ignore ZEV PHEV Cap text Represents whether the PHEV cap (as defined in the parameters inputs) should be ignored when computing the amount of ZEV credits a manufacturer may generate from PHEVs for complying with the California and S177 states ZEV requirement. - Y = PHEV cap is ignored; that is, a manufacturer may generate unlimited ZEV credits from PHEVs - N = PHEV cap applies; that is, a manufacturer may generate a limited amount of credits using PHEVs EPA Multiplier Mode PC-EPA- Multiplier-Mode integer Applicability of EPA production multipliers for computing a manufacturer's CO2 standard, rating, and credits earned, when evaluating compliance under EPA's CO2 program.
-LT-EPA- Multiplier-Mode integer - 0 = do not apply production multipliers during calculations - 1 = apply multipliers to CO2 rating only (achieved CO2)
+General Manufacturer Name text Name of the manufacturer. ••• text Whether the manufacturer prefers to pay civil penalties instead of applying non cost-effective technologies in each 2023 text of the specified model years.
+The model years must be listed in a scending order.
+During analysis, if a given year is Prefer Fines 2024 text not defined in the inputs, the system will use the first 2025 text available year for all preceding model years, and the last available year for all succeeding model years. ••• text Y = pay fines instead of applying ineffective technologies N = apply ineffective technologies instead of paying fines Cars number The number of years required for an initial investment to be Payback Vans/SUVs number repaid in the form of future benefits or cost savings.
+The Period Pickups number payback periods can be specified separately for each of the 2b/3 Vehicles number indicated vehicle types.
+CA+S177 Sales (%) zevs The percentage of manufacturer's total light-duty fleet assumed to be sold in California and S177 states.
+ZEV Credits Ignore ZEV PHEV Cap text Whether the PHEV cap (as defined in the parameters inputs) should be ignored when computing the amount of ZEV credits a manufacturer may generate from PHEVs for complying with the California and S177 states ZEV requirement.
+This setting is only applicable to the light-duty fleet up to and including MY-2025. - Y = PHEV cap is ignored; that is, a manufacturer may generate unlimited ZEV credits from PHEVs - N = PHEV cap applies; that is, a manufacturer may generate a limited amount of credits using PHEVs CA+S177 2b3 Sales (%) zevs The percentage of manufacturer's total HDPUV fleet assumed to be sold in California and S177 states.

-Category Column Units Definition/Notes 2B3-EPA- Multiplier-Mode integer - 2 = apply multipliers to CO2 rating and standard (achieved and required CO2) - 3 = apply multipliers to CO2 rating, standard, and credits This setting controls the applicability of production multipliers only.
+Category Column Units Definition/Notes Passenger Car integer Applica bility of EPA production multipliers for computing a manufacturer's CO2 standard, rating, and credits earned, when evaluating compliance under EPA's CO2 program.
+EPA Multiplier Mode Light Truck integer 0 = do not apply production multipliers during calculations 1 = apply multipliers to CO2 rating only (achieved CO2) Light Truck 2b/3 integer 2 = apply multipliers to CO2 rating and standard (achieved and required CO2) 3 = apply multipliers to CO2 rating, standard, and credits This setting controls the applicability of production multipliers only.
 The actual multiplier values are defined in the scenarios input file.
-CARB CARB Agreement boolean Represents whether the manufacturer is subject to the CARB agreement. - TRUE = the manufacturer is subject to the CARB agreement and will comply with the higher standards (if an appropriate function is used in the scenario definition) - FALSE = the manufacturer is not subject to the CARB agreement and will comply with the national standards Banked DC-2015 to DC-2019 credits Represents the manufacturer's available credits, banked Credits IC-2015 to IC-2019 credits from model years preceding the start of analysis, specified (credits) LT-2015 to LT-2019 credits for each regulatory class between model years 2015 and (credits) 2B3-2015 to 2B3-2019 credits 2019.
-Banked CO-2 PC-2015 to PC-2019 credits Represents the manufacturer's available CO2 credits Credits LT-2015 to LT-2019 credits (specified as metric-tons), banked from model years (credits; metric-tons) 2B3-2015 to 2B3-2019 credits preceding the start of analysis, specified for each regulatory class between model years 2015 and 2019.
+CARB CARB Agreement boolean Whether the manufacturer is subject to the CARB agreement. - TRUE = the manufacturer is subject to the CARB agreement and will comply with the higher standards (if an appropriate function is used in the scenario definition) - FALSE = the manufacturer is not subject to the CARB agreement and will comply with the national standards DC-Bank-2017 to DC-Bank-2021 credits CAFE Credit Bank IC-Bank-2017 to IC-Bank-2021 credits Represents the manufacturer's available credits, banked from model years preceding the start of analysis, specified (credits) LT-Bank-2017 to LT-Bank-2021 credits for each regulatory class between model years 2017 and 2021.
+2B3-Bank-2017 to 2B3-Bank-2021 credits CO-2 Credit Bank (credits; metric-tons) PC-CO2-Bank-2017 to PC-CO2-Bank-2021 credits Represents the manufacturer's available CO2 credits LT-CO2-Bank-2017 to LT-CO2-Bank-2021 credits (specified as metric-tons), banked from model years preceding the start of analysis, specified for each regulatory 2B3-CO2-Bank-2017 to 2B3-CO2-Bank-2021 credits class between model years 2017 and 2021.

-A.1.2 Credits and Adjustments Worksheet
+A.1.2Credits and Adjustments Worksheet